mesubash/sms-spam-detection/README.md

 ## 🚀 Running the Application

 ### **1️⃣ Run the FastAPI Backend**
+Note: You can direcly to docker part skipping these steps.
 ```sh
 cd src
 uvicorn api:app --host 0.0.0.0 --port 8000 --reload